TrisC0/PaperCut_Print_Deploy-Initalise.bat-.exe/README.md

 # pc-print-deploy-initalise.exe
-Change the reg value from initalise.bat to initalise.exe for PaperCut Print Deploy.
+This is to address known issue PD-1054 - initalise.bat is blocked from running, convert to .exe?

-Run this PowerShell script on all affected client machines to rename the value in regedit from initialise.bat to initialise.exe
+1) Run this PowerShell script will rename reg value from initalise.bat to initalise.exe for PaperCut Print Deploy clients.

-Once the value has been updated they will need to restart the client machines or wait for the next restart before testing.
+2) Once the value has been updated they will need to restart the client machines or wait for the next restart before testing.